Noah230285/InputBinding-Package/Documentation~/com.utility_essentials.ui_toolkit_utility.md

 If you want to use an icon in the middle of text, you can use an [**InputBindingTextWithIconsElement**](../Runtime/InputIconBinding/VisualElements/InputBindingTextWithIconsElement.cs)[**UXML control**](https://docs.unity3d.com/Manual/UIE-custom-controls.html), which can be found at \
 **UtilEssentials > InputActionBinding > UIToolkit > InputBindingTextWithIconsElement**.\
- If you add an **InputBindingIconElement** as a child element to this element, you can then can insert that icon element into a specific place in the text parameter **Total Text** using the inline tag **<icon="x">**, x being the child index of the **InputBindingIconElement** (Only including other **InputBindingIconElements**)
+ If you add an **InputBindingIconElement** as a child element to this element, you can then insert that icon element into a specific place in the text parameter **Total Text** using the inline tag **<icon="x">**, x being the child index of the **InputBindingIconElement** (Only including other **InputBindingIconElements**)

  ### Access Icon Binds Directly In Script

  There are two different ways to access an Icon from a binding using a set of search parameters, both **Static Functions** coming from the **ButtonIconBindingsEditorSettings** class. \
  The first is **ButtonIconBindingsEditorSettings.BindVisualElementImageToIconBinding()**, which takes a **VisualElement** and binds it directly to the found icon, including animating it. \
- The second is **ButtonIconBindingsEditorSettings.GetIconTextureFromBindingPath()**, which returns the a found texture matching the input search parameters.
+ The second is **ButtonIconBindingsEditorSettings.GetIconTextureFromBindingPath()**, which returns the found texture matching the input search parameters.
 It is highly recommended not to use this second function for binding animated icons, since it will return the entire spritesheet.

- The sourcecode for each function can be found [**here**](../Runtime/InputIconBinding/ButtonIconBindingsEditorSettings.cs), with an additional description of the **ButtonIconBindingsEditorSettings.BindVisualElementImageToIconBinding()** function found below.
+ The source code for each function can be found [**here**](../Runtime/InputIconBinding/ButtonIconBindingsEditorSettings.cs), with an additional description of the **ButtonIconBindingsEditorSettings.BindVisualElementImageToIconBinding()** function found below.